rubeenasultana1915/data-structures-algorithms/syllabus/syllabus.md

 All submitted work must represent the student's own work.
 Plagiarism, unauthorized collaboration, copying code, fabrication of results, and other forms of academic misconduct are prohibited.

-The complete policy is available through the [SLU Academic Integrity resources](https://www.slu.edu/provost/academic-integrity/index.php).

 ## 4.2 Title IX

 Saint Louis University is committed to providing a learning environment free from discrimination and harassment.

-Students seeking information, support, or reporting options should consult the University's [Title IX Information and Resources](https://www.slu.edu/about/safety/sexual-assault-resources/index.php).

 ## 4.3 Disability Accommodations

 Students with documented disabilities who wish to request academic accommodations should contact the **Center for Accessibility and Disability Resources (CADR)** and follow the university accommodation process.

-Information about accommodations is available through the [SLU Center for Accessibility and Disability Resources](https://www.slu.edu/life-at-slu/student-success-center/accessibility-and-disability-resources/).

 ## 4.4 Generative AI